WORC (Whites Organizing for Racial Consciousness)

 - Cultural Center area supports student identity/ affinity communities

-- Diversity, Equity & Inclusion, Office of (ODEI) supports academic and faculty-focused initiatives
+- Division of Diversity, Equity & Inclusion (DEI) supports academic and faculty-focused initiatives

 - Equal Opportunity/Title IX provides prevention education, investigation, and adjudication around University's non-discrimination policies